Class: StepperMotor::Journey

 increment!(:steps_completed)

-# The step aborted the journey, nothing to do
+# The step made arrangements regarding how we shoudl continue, nothing to do

 elsif @reattempt_after